swcarpentry/DEPRECATED-boot-camps/shell/automation/ReadmeSolns.md

 reverse order.

 **Solution**
-To change the order of the `sort` command you add the `-r` argument.
+To reverse the order of the `sort` command you add the `-r` argument.

 2. Combine the `wc`, `sort`, `head` and `tail` commands so that only the `wc` information for the largest file is listed